Dinosaurs, tea bag cookies, poetry organizers and lots of laughter filled our Jane Yolen Inspired Poetry Teatime this month.

 Jane Yolen Poetry Teatime Decorations

 We kept with the dinosaur theme and decorated the tables with dinosaurs large and small.
 Jane Yolen books were set out on the tables as well as our teapot clock and adorable heart tea cozy.

 Analyzing Poetry with the Poet-Tree Graphic Organizer

-Recently, I was reading in The Writer's Jungle about creating graphic organizers to help students with their writing.
+Recently, I was reading about creating graphic organizers to help students with their writing.
 I started thinking that maybe these principles could be applied to poetry.
 So, we tried them out at our Poetry Teatime.

 I started by reading a poem to the children.
 The poem I decided to use was Caged Bird by Maya Angelou.
 After the children had an opportunity to hear the poem I asked them to try to fill out the graphic organizer.
 I explained what each of the parts meant (theme, voice, mood, and meter).

 Then I reread the poem.
 The children were able to get more meaning during the second reading.
 The moms were impressed at the insight the kids had about this poem.
 We discussed it at length before moving onto the second sheet of the Poet-Tree Graphic Organizer.

 After spending time analyzing poems, the children were ready to write poems of their own.
 We used the second part of the graphic organizer to come up with writing ideas.
 They came up with their own theme, decided on the mood and even came up with a rhyming meter.
 Once all their ideas were organized, they were able to write some pretty awesome poems!

 If you would like to try out the Poet-Tree Graphic Organizer at your next Poetry Teatime, subscribe below.